rrcobb/course-planner/README.md

 ## TODO

 TODO: rendering improvements
-  * indicators for fixed vs. movable
-    * currently an asterisk for fixed
   * spacing / niceness: lay out like in ppt slide?
   * descriptions for skll, tech, thry, prtc, colors